aosiname/forum_as_news/README.txt

 > try adding another news collection type and merging the two arrays in block_forum_as_news.php->getNewsCollection()
 > provide feedback when system is paused or playing
 > different options to order by besides posted and title in settings.php
+> connect this to the database and create a setting that decides whether to auto-enrol or not.